lfzawacki/musical-artifacts/README.md

 This catalogue is constructed abiding by the simple principle that a "musical artifact" is some kind of tool, file or idea which can be used to aid in the making of music, also it should preferably be distributed using a free (libre) license as to make it useful to the community at large.
 This usefulness is measured sequentially by these 5 simple steps.
 You can stop at any one of them, but the closer you get to the end the better:

-1. Creation: You've created a musical artifact which can be used to aid in the process of music making. ([What constitutes a musical resource](#))
+1. Creation: You've created a musical artifact which can be used to aid in the process of music making. ([What constitutes a musical artifact](https://github.com/lfzawacki/musical-artifacts/wiki/Creating-a-new-artifact))

 2. Access: You've made it accessible, available and usable to others in some fashion. ([How to host files?](https://github.com/lfzawacki/musical-artifacts/wiki/File-Hosting))